Dump Truck Accident Lawyer

 - Any other dangerous factor that might have played a part in causing the accident

-A truck accident attorney working on behalf of a plaintiff filing a case can investigate the collision to identify other evidence or factors that led to the crash.
+A truck accident attorney working on behalf of a plaintiff filing a case can investigate the collision to identify other evidence or factors that led to the accident.

 The dump truck accident lawyer might find that the company's truck drivers were insufficiently supervised by their employer or failed to maintain their vehicle according to state and federal regulations.